-Imaging tests: These include a chest X-ray and a CT or MRI scan.
+- Imaging tests: These include a chest X-ray, a CT scan, and an MRI scan.

-Sputum test: The person may have to provide sputum samples, which a health professional will check for cancer cells.
+- Sputum test: The person may have to provide sputum samples.

-Another option is a bronchoscopy, wherein a health professional inserts a small tube down the nose and into the lungs.
+- Bronchoscopy: In this test, a healthcare professional inserts a small tube down the nose and into the lungs.
 The same tool can take a small sample of tissue for analysis.

-A specialist called a pathologist will look at the cell samples under the microscope to see if cancer is present, and, if so, what type of cancer it is.
+A specialist called a pathologist will look at any cell samples under the microscope to see whether cancer is present and, if so, what type of cancer it is.

 Sometimes, a doctor may also suggest genetic testing.

 Genetic features can vary between cancer types.
 Some newer drugs target specific features that encourage cancer to grow.
-Knowing what features are present may enable a doctor to suggest a treatment that will target that type of cancer more effectively than conventional treatments can.
+Knowing what features are present may enable a doctor to suggest a genetic treatment targeting that type of cancer more effectively than conventional treatments.

-If a person receives a diagnosis of lung cancer, the doctor will talk to them about a treatment plan.
+If a person receives a lung cancer diagnosis, the doctor will talk with them about a treatment plan.

 These plans vary from person to person.
-They will take into account the type of cancer and the age and overall health of the person, among other factors.
+The doctor will consider the type of cancer and the person’s age and overall health, among other factors.

-Radiation therapy: A machine targets the malignant cells with a beam.
-This can kill cancer cells, either to shrink a tumor before surgery, or to remove any remaining cells after surgery.
+- Radiation therapy: A machine targets the malignant cells with a beam.
+This can kill cancer cells to either shrink a tumor before surgery or remove any remaining cells after surgery.